 1. Don’t start the week stressed out!
 That’s where rituals come in.
 Morning and nighttime rituals are key.
 Even if you’re just devoting five minutes in the morning before you get out of bed and get ready to go to work, it makes a difference.
 It sets you up on the right foot and mindset for the day!
 The difference between doing a five minute morning meditation or reciting positive affirmations ten times in a row versus scrolling through Instagram or terrible news stories is huge.
 Ideas for your rituals: meditation, positive affirmations, yoga, stretching, making a specific beverage mindfully, journaling, put a crystal on your third eye, cuddle with a pet or lover, tapping/EFT, or simply open your arms wide and say, “I am grateful for this day“!

 2. Plan your most important tasks out for every day this week on Sunday.
 Or at least every night for the next day ahead of time, so you know exactly what you need to get done.
+For instance, if you need a new loewe t-shirt for an upcoming event, make sure it’s on your list.
 It personally helps me to do the whole week at once because I realize that there’s a lot I’m trying to fit in, and I need to compartmentalize.
 MITs (Most Important Tasks) need to come first!
 Prioritize those first every day.

 3. Prep for the next day as much as you can the night before.
 That means picking out your outfit, doing laundry, making your lunch, packing your bag, writing your to do list, setting alarms, sending/scheduling reminder texts/e-mails, prepping Instagram content, etc. Take the guesswork out of how you need to get ready the next day so you’re less stressed.